naiyerasif/site/content/blog/2018/2018-12-13-messaging-with-rabbitmq-and-spring-boot.md

 labels: [rabbitmq, spring]
 ---

 [RabbitMQ](https://www.rabbitmq.com/) is an open-source message broker that implements several messaging protocols, including AMQP and STOMP.
 It is frequently used to queue messages and interact with queues.
 A RabbitMQ server acts as an exchange server (or broker).
 Clients, written in a variety of languages, enable applications to publish and consume the messages in the queue.

-In this guide, we'll learn how to create a queue with RabbitMQ and interact with it using Spring Boot.
+In this post, we'll learn how to create a queue with RabbitMQ and interact with it using Spring Boot.

-### Setup
+##### Setup

-> We'll use
+The examples in this post use

-> - Java 11
+- Java 13
-> - Spring Boot 2.1.8
+- Spring Boot 2.2.5
-> - RabbitMQ 3 running as a Docker container
+- RabbitMQ 3 running as a Docker container

 Create a Spring Boot application with `spring-boot-starter-amqp` and [jackson-databind](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind) as the dependencies.